-Ultimately, while the DDRB is nominally independent, when it comes to providing greater financial support for junior doctors, any significant decision will be taken by Westminster - specifically the prime minister and Treasury.
+Ultimately, while the DDRB is nominally independent, when it comes to providing greater financial support for junior doctors, any significant decision will be taken by the Welsh Government - specifically the Minister for Health and Social Services.

 As a union, the BMA can exert pressure, including through industrial action, on the decision makers.